Yoho National Park

+Etymology

+The name "Yoho" comes from yo-ho! (also rendered yôhô!), an expression of surprise in the Cree language.
+In spite of the name's Cree origin, the Cree did not historically inhabit this region and it is not actually an indigenous name, but was chosen in 1901 by Édouard-Gaston Deville, the then Surveyor General of Canada.

 History

-Yoho National Park is located in the traditional territories of the Secwepemc and Ktunaxa First Nations.
+Yoho National Park is in the traditional territories of the Secwepemc and Ktunaxa First Nations.
 Before the establishment of the park, the Ktunaxa primarily used the area—specifically, Kicking Horse Pass—to cross the Rockies in order to access bison hunting grounds on the eastern side of the mountains.

 The park was created following a trip by Prime Minister John A. Macdonald and his wife Agnes through the Rockies on the newly completed Canadian Pacific Railway, Canada's first transcontinental.
-After his return to Ottawa, Yoho National Park was created on October 10, 1886.
-Glacier National Park was created on the same day, making Yoho and Glacier the second and third national parks in the country, after Rocky Mountains Park (now named Banff National Park).
+On October 10, 1886, two new national parks (then simply referred to as "reserves") were created, the second and third in Canada (Banff Reserve being the first).
+The new parks were Glacier Reserve, the predecessor to Glacier National Park of Canada, and Mount Stephen Reserve, the predecessor of Yoho National Park.

+The area of the new reserve was 256 sqmi in the area around Mount Stephen, and was considerably smaller than the later park.
+The centerpiece of the park was the Mount Stephen House in Field, British Columbia, a popular stopover on the newly constructed Canadian Pacific Railway.